Designed for better everything

 It is not uncommon for complementary reagents used within a PSC culture system (like matrices and passaging reagents) to have an impact on performance.
 Traditional PSC media are typically only compatible with one matrix and passaging method, which can require significant protocol adjustments or less-than-desirable results.
-StemFlex Medium offers three-way usage flexibility, not only allowing you to decide what matrix and passaging reagent will best fit your needs but also giving you flexibility in your feeding schedule.
+StemFlex Medium offers three-way usage flexibility, not only allowing you to decide what matrix and passaging reagent will best fit your needs but also giving you a flexible feeding schedule.

 Table 1.
 Flexibility to choose the best matrix and passaging reagent.

 |Matrix||Geltrex LDEV-Free Reduced Growth Factor Basement Membrane Matrix||Replacement for Matrigel matrix

 An ideal economical choice for expansion and maintenance of PSCs

 |Vitronectin Recombinant Human Protein, Truncated (VTN-N)||Applications requiring a more lean, defined matrix|

 |Recombinant Human Laminin-521 (rhLaminin-521)||Recommended for highest performance in stressful applications including gene editing and single-cell passaging|